-Who actually paid for the 2008 financial crisis?
+Who Really Paid for the 2008 Financial Crisis?

 By refusing to take responsibility for their personal debts the US consumers blew a hole in the fiscal balance sheet.
 To deal with the flood of consumer debt central bankers are forced into monetary experiments such as quantitative easing and negative real interest rates.

 Unfortunately, these experimental monetary policies of the US and the EU creates massive excess liquidity in global markets.
 This overhang of defunct consumer debt from developed economies floats around the world and decimates those who are the most vulnerable financially.

 The effects of this easy money sloshing around the global economy creates inflation in some places and deflation in other places.
 The result is global extremism, famine and destitution.